 St Paul the Apostle

 The Parish of Choppington was established some 154 years ago as a poor mining church as ‘St Paul the Apostle, Choppington.
 Our Parish currently includes Choppington, Guidepost, Stakeford and West Sleekburn.
 These are the residential built up areas which now for a ‘U’, boundaried by the Wansbeck river to the North: the United benefice to the East and South; and the Lindisfarne Archdeaconry to the West.
-(Boundary almost identical with the Political boundary of Choppington Parish Council)
+(Boundary almost identical with the Political boundary of Choppington Parish Council) The Incumbents for St Pauls are listed below:-

 The Church of the Holy Family of Nazareth